joeyw/octodoctotron/Journal.md

 Back to getting stuff done.
 Instead of making fixtures for the source files for the tests I am going to test directly against the octokit files.
 The thinking behind it is that I can tell when stuff breaks when octokit changes.

+With the parser improved, most of the api docs to octokit docs are working.
+This project might not be important or exciting to anyone else besides me, but for me right now, I just needed to build something.
+I gave up on a lot of projects in the past that I started out excited about but eventually started having doubts about it.
+I've had these same doubts about this project.
+But making stuff has been enough reason to keep going, for that good feeling of satisfaction of making this humble little computer do something.
+Going to the api docs and clicking that bookmarklet to see the octokit methods appear is simple, but oh so satisfying.
+I haven't made anything in a long time and that alone makes this project important to me regardless of how much of an impact the project itself has on anyone else.
+For now I am going back to work to fix a few quirks I have on my mind.